Refactorings by Smells

 • Inline Information Holder (Show Details ) (Hide Details )

-Clients have to issue many requests to get the data they require, harming performance.
+Clients have to issue many requests to get the required data, harming performance.

 Commit chaos